Vencord/Docs/src/content/docs/installing/custom-plugins.md

 Inside the `userplugins` folder, you can now add your plugin.

-Your plugin should be either a simple `myCoolPlugin.ts` or `myCoolPlugin.tsx` file, or a folder containing an `index.ts` or `index.ts` file.
+Your plugin should be either a simple `myCoolPlugin.ts` or `myCoolPlugin.tsx` file, or a folder containing an `index.ts` or `index.tsx` file.

 Place it inside the previously created userplugins folder.